instinctive/edu-advent-2024/day03.md

 ```

 We will do our calculations for part 1 and part 2 in the `State` monad,
-whiwh will hold the sum of the `mul(X,Y)` values, initially zero.
+which will hold the sum of the `mul(X,Y)` values.

 ```haskell top:1
 type Calc v = State Int v
 ```

-We run each part on the input.
+We run each part on the input string.

 ```haskell top:2
     let go f = print $ flip execState 0 $ f input